Video All-New 20/20 True Crime | Friday 9/8c on ABC

 All-New 20/20 True Crime | Friday 9/8c on ABC

-The Long Island Serial Killer and the arrest leading to the biggest true crime story of the summer.
+The true crime story that took decades to unravel – revealed – with jaw-dropping details..
 Don’t miss this stunning new true crime event airing Friday at 9/8c on ABC.

 Examined